vireshk/xen-vhost-frontend/README.md

   "foreign-mapping" is of boolean type.
 If present, the memory regions created by xen-vhost-frontend will be of type xen-foreign memory, which maps the entire guest space in advance.
-With this, the guest configurations shouldn't contain "grant_usage=enabled" parameter as we need guest to send foreign memory regions.
+With this, the guest configurations should contain "grant_usage=0" parameter as we need guest to send foreign memory regions.

   When "foreign-mapping" is not present in the arguments, the memory regions created by xen-vhost-frontend are of type xen-grant memory, where the memory is mapped/unmapped on the fly, as and when required.
-With this, the guest configuration should contain "grant_usage=enabled" parameter, as we need the guest to send grant memory regions.
+With this, the guest configuration should contain "grant_usage=1" parameter, as we need the guest to send grant memory regions.
 This parameter is only required when backend is running in Dom0, else this can be skipped if the backend is running in any of the domUs.